High Carbon Iron Metal Filament

 Tip: Put a layer of blue painters tape on the print bed.
 Filamet™ has great adhesion to the bed.

 Speed: 30mm/sec (1800mm/min) to start.

 Layer Height: Many slicers lay down an extra wide first layer to get good adhesion to the bed.
-This is not a problem unless the first layer is very thin.
+This is not a problem unless the first layer is very short.
 With traditional PLA, it will simply squeeze out at the sides.
 Filamet™ is more viscous which slows this process.
 If the printer nozzle seems clogged, it may be that the nozzle is too close to the bed on the first layer.
 Once dialed in, some users are printing down to a layer height of 0.1mm.

-Nozzle: 0.8mm or larger, hardened steel
+Nozzle: 0.8mm or larger, hardened steel.

 Reel Placement: Reducing friction and pull on Filamet™ during printing is important.
 Try hanging the reel just above the printer.
 Any way to reduce friction and pull will greatly reduce chances of breakage during printing.